 • Accommodation: Hotel in Christchurch

-On this New Zealand Hut to Hut Adventure, your guide will pick you up at the Christchurch International Airport.
-After getting settled into our first nights’ accommodation, we’ll meet together as a group for our orientation.
-Please plan to arrive no later than 1 pm today.
+Kia ora and welcome to New Zealand!
+On this New Zealand Hut to Hut Adventure, your guide will pick you up at Christchurch International Airport (CHC) upon your arrival today.
+Be sure to arrive before 1 pm.
+After getting settled into our first night’s accommodation, we’ll meet together as a group for our orientation meeting at 2 pm.
 We’ll then head out to the famous Christchurch Botanical Gardens for a short walk to shake out the legs after a long flight and to get acquainted with the local flora and unique ecology of the island.
-Though you won’t experience much jet lag as there is likely not much of a time difference depending on where you are flying from, you have travelled many hours crossing the international date line.
-We’ll call it an early night, so we are ready to take off into Nelson Lakes National Park tomorrow morning.
+From there, we’ll enjoy our first of many delicious meals together.
+We’ll call it an early night, so we are ready to take off into Nelson Lakes National Park tomorrow morning!

 Day 2